 The three main options for apartment growing are closets, grow tents, or grow boxes.

-As spaces which are already defined, closets are usually one of the first places prospective apartment growers think of.
+As spaces that are already defined, closets are usually one of the first places prospective apartment growers think of.
 They provide privacy from prying eyes.
 They can also be lined with flat white paper or reflective mylar to maximize lighting.
+Check out VIVOSUN’s products if you’re going for a grow tent for your apartment.
+They have tents for all sizes, needs, and budgets.

 Grow tents are a second option, and for many apartment dwellers, a good one.
 Many grow tents are reasonably priced and aren’t too difficult to set up.
 A big advantage of tents over closets is that they are specifically designed for growing.
 Grow tents also help prevent the kinds of wall and floor damage from humidity and spills which can occur in closets.